Watercare Infrastructure Growth Charges to increase

 The date to day operation of treatment plants (which is also paid for by existing users).Image source[1]: WSLICG Increasing

 From 1 July 2025, the Infrastructure Growth Charge that Watercare charge will increase.
-These are summarised in the table below[2].
+These are summarised in the table above[2].
 For residential development the charges apply per residential unit and for business development, the charges apply per development unit equivalent[3].

 It’s important to note that no further connections are available in Bombay, Kingseat, Muriwai and Waiwera.
 Helensville and Parakai are areas of low supply, and a connection may not be available in certain locations.